Alymcgeel/ContextSearchHelper/README.txt

-This Project is a master thesis project by Alexander Adelmann from Technical University of Graz.
+This Project uses the Appache License 2.0.
+For more details have a look at the LICENSE.txt file.

 The application analyses the context of the computer the user ic working on and then searches various data sources.
 The results of the search are then shown in a Word 2013 Addin.